Hawkwood College: Further developments

 In 1965 Margaret Bennell asked Bernard Nesfield-Cookson and his wife, Eileen to consider taking over the college from her.
 This they did in 1971.
 Margaret Bennell died in 1966, with Benedict Wood, Isabel Bruce-Smith from Wynstones and Bernard Williams running Hawkwood in the interim.
 Benedict Wood remained there until his death in 1993.

 For 22 years Bernard and Eileen Nesfield-Cookson ran the college as co-principals.
 Both had attended Steiner schools themselves, Eileen being a pupil of Margaret Bennel.
 Both had taught at Wynstones for a number of years.
 Bernard, a close friend of Sir George Trevelyan, had for many years lectured at Attingham Park and, on the basis of this experience, transformed Hawkwood into a facility for short-term residential courses.
 These, by the time he handed over Hawkwood to his successors, numbered some 100 per year.

 Today

-On the basis of its founding Anthroposophy|anthroposophical ethos, Hawkwood still provides a centre for short courses on the theme of creative exploration.
+On the basis of its founding anthroposophical ethos, Hawkwood still provides a centre for short courses on the theme of creative exploration.
 These include personal and spiritual development, arts & crafts, music, health & well-being as well as nature and sustainability.

 There are six meeting rooms including a large hall, library and two spacious studios.
 Overnight accommodation comprises twenty nine bedrooms with original features, looking out over the valley.

 Hawkwood CFT is also home to the Bardic Chair of Hawkwood with the annual Bard of Hawkwood competition being held on the grounds.